German Shorthaired Pointers: Expert Insights

 It’s true that GSPs are an energetic, athletic breed, but hyperactive?
 No. A well-bred GSP with proper exercise, mental stimulation, and structure will be focused, engaged, and eager to please—not bouncing off the walls 24/7.

-At TTR, we emphasize the importance of routine, training, and fulfilling their natural instincts through activities like retrieving, scent work, swimming, and structured play.
+At the Tipsy Rabbit, we emphasize the importance of routine, training, and fulfilling their natural instincts through activities like retrieving, scent work, swimming, and structured play.
 Our dogs have an “off switch,” meaning they can go from high-energy activities to relaxing at home with the family.
 When their needs are met, they are calm, affectionate, and well-mannered companions.

 Family Life